Zaldy Co

-Elizaldy "Zaldy" Salcedo Co (born December 8, 1970) is a Filipino businessman and politician who previously served as a representative for the Ako Bicol Partylist in the House of Representatives of the Philippines from 2019 until his resignation in 2025.
+Elizaldy "Zaldy" Salcedo Co (born December 8, 1970) is a Filipino businessman, politician, and fugitive who previously served as a representative for the Ako Bicol Partylist in the House of Representatives of the Philippines from 2019 until his resignation in 2025.
 He is also the chief executive officer of the Sunwest Group of Companies and Chairman of the Board of Misibis Bay Resort in Bacacay, Albay.

 Early life and education

-Co was born on December 8, 1970.
+Co was born on December 8, 1970, in Legazpi, Albay, as the fifth child among six children of Delfin Co and Elsie Salcedo.

 He completed his primary education at Bicol University College of Education Integrated Laboratory School in Legazpi in 1982 and his secondary education at St. Gregory the Great Seminary in Tabaco in 1986.
 He earned his bachelor's degree in computer engineering from AMA Computer College and later completed his Master of Business Administration at Aquinas University in 1998.